lildude/jekyll-docs-theme/README.md

     - configure a favicon
     - hide the top navigation bar
 - Added a new syntax theme to override the default.
+- A few other tweaks.

+A full list of differences can be seen in the diff at [allejo:master...lildude:master](https://github.com/allejo/jekyll-docs-theme/compare/master...lildude:master).

 ## Installation